messageCross Icon

 const Layout = ({ children }: LayoutProps) => <div className="layout">{children}</div>;

-The Magic of useReducer with TypeScript
+The Magic of useReducer with React with TypeScript

 Code